 Based on positive results from a Phase 1/2 clinical trial in relapsed/refractory large B-cell lymphoma (r/r LBCL), AbbVie and Genmab submitted a BLA to the FDA for epcoritamab.
 In this study, patients with relapsed or refractory LBCL who had previously received median third-line therapy had an overall response rate (ORR) of 63% and a complete response rate (CR) of 39%.

-The FDA has granted priority review for the biologics license application (BLA) of epcoritamab with a PDUFA date of May 21, 2023.
-If approved, epcoritamab would be the first bispecific antibody to be administered subcutaneously for the treatment of LBCL.
+The FDA has granted priority review for the biologics license application (BLA) of epcoritamab.
+On May 19, 2023, the FDA granted accelerated approval to epcoritamab-bysp (Epkinly) for relapsed or refractory diffuse large B-cell lymphoma and high-grade B-cell lymphoma, which is the first bispecific antibody to be administered subcutaneously for the treatment of LBCL.

 At the 2022 American Society of Hematology (ASH) Annual Meeting, the companies also presented results of positive trials of epcoritamab as a monotherapy or combination therapy for r/r follicular lymphoma (FL), untreated FL, r/r diffuse large B-cell lymphoma (DLBCL) and Richter's syndrome .
 The results showed that all combination therapies achieved an ORR of more than 80% in patients with different lymphomas.
 In the Richter's syndrome trial, epcoritamab as monotherapy achieved an ORR of 60% in patients, and it is reported that the drug has also filed an application in the EU for DLBCL.